Does My Business Insurance Include Cyber Liability Protection?

 Though these are the basic coverages included in standard business insurance policies, you can always add on more types of coverage to get the full picture of protection.

-What Doesn’t My Business Insurance Cover?
+What Doesn’t Business Insurance Cover?

-Standard business insurance policies have two main perils that are never covered, including flood damage and earthquake damage.
+Standard business insurance policies have two main perils that are almost never covered, including flood damage and earthquake damage.
 Special flood insurance and earth movement policies would be required to protect your business from damages and/or suspended operations caused by these types of disasters.

 business